jkroepke/openvpn-auth-azure-ad/README.md

 # openvpn-auth-azure-ad

-openvpn-auth-azure-ad is an external service connects to the openvpn management interface and handle the authentication of connecting users against Azure AD.
+openvpn-auth-azure-ad is an program that gets executed by openvpn server and handle the authentication of connecting users against Azure AD.

 ## Version requirements

-Server: 2.6
+Server: 2.6.0
-Client: 2.5
+Client: 2.5.0

 ## Tested environment